 The archaeological museum in Lipari covers Aeolian Islands' human history from prehistoric to classical times, as well as marine history, vulcanology, and paleontology of western Mediterranean.

-On July 25, 2013 Lipari's mayor issued an ordinance that banned the wearing of "bikinis, thongs or other swimming costumes in the town centre" to be punished with a 500 euros fine (equivalent to US$700 in 2014).
+On July 25, 2013, Lipari's mayor issued an ordinance banning the wearing of "bikinis, thongs or other swimming costumes" in the town centre.
+The penalty was EUR 500 (USD 700 in 2014).

 Port Lipari Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Lipari Island, Italy.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Lipari Island, Aeolian Islands Sicily.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.